-Regular City Council meetings will be generally conducted in the following order, unless otherwise specified.
+The regular City Council meeting will be generally conducted in the following order, unless otherwise specified.
 An executive session may be held at any time during a meeting pursuant to applicable State law.

-- (a) Agenda Format: The Agenda shall provide for the following topics or subjects to be considered by the City Council in the following order: - 1.
-CALL TO ORDER: This section shall note the time and place of the meeting. - 2.
-ROLL CALL: This section shall note the attendance of the Mayor, City Councilmembers, City Manager, City Attorney, City Secretary and Sergeant at Arms. - 3.
-INVOCATION: This section shall note the opening prayer.
-(See sec.
-4-140 for invocation policy).
+- (a) Agenda Format.
+The Agenda shall provide for the following topics or subjects to be considered by the City Council in the following order: - 1.
+CALL TO ORDER: This section shall note the time and place of the meeting. - ROLL CALL: This section shall note the attendance of the Mayor, City Councilmembers, City Manager, City Attorney, City Secretary and Sergeant at Arms. - 3.
+INVOCATION: This section shall note the opening prayer. - 4.
+PLEDGE OF ALLEGIANCE: This section shall note the observance of our national pledge. - APPROVAL OF THE AGENDA: This section shall approve of the order and content of the agenda.
+The Mayor or any Councilmember may ask for the order and/or content of the agenda to be modified under this item upon consent of a majority of the Council.